 - 1. An authorized requester identifies the need to request a fiscal note on an introduced or subsequent version of a bill and submits a request in the FNTS. - 2.
-The LBO receives the request, reviews the bill language and assigns the appropriate agency to prepare a fiscal note in the FNTS. - 3.
-The assigned agency prepares a fiscal note according to the standard and procedures and submits the note through the FNTS to the LBO for review and approval. - 4.
-A preliminary note is viewable in the FNTS by the LBO analyst, House and Senate fiscal analysts and Minnesota Management and Budget executive budget officers.
-Fiscal analysts and agencies are discouraged from distributing preliminary notes as they have not yet been reviewed by the LBO.
+The LBO receives the request, reviews the bill language, and assigns the appropriate agency to prepare a fiscal note in the FNTS. - 3.
+The assigned agency prepares a fiscal note according to the Uniform Standards and Procedures and submits the note through the FNTS to the LBO for review and approval. - 4.
+A preliminary note is viewable in the FNTS by the LBO analyst, fiscal analysts, the House Ways and Means committee administrator, the Senate Finance Committee administrator, the Senate Finance committee administrator, and MMB executive budget officers.
+Fiscal analysts and agencies are discouraged from distributing preliminary notes as they have not yet been reviewed by the LBO. - 5.
+The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agency to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 6.
+After LBO signoff, the fiscal note is distributed via email to the requester, chief author of the bill, chair of the committees, commissioner of MMB or designee, and other individuals the requester has included on the email distribution list in the FNTS.

-- 5. The LBO analyzes the note for compliance with the Uniform Standards and Procedures, works with the agency to resolve any issues, and indicates if the note is approved or not approved in the FNTS. - 6.
-After LBO signoff, the fiscal note is distributed via email to the requester, chief author of the bill, chair of the committees, commissioner of MMB and other individuals the requester has included on the email distribution list in the FNTS. - The completed fiscal note is posted and available through the LBO website 24 hours after completion.
+7. The completed fiscal note is posted and available through the LBO website 24 hours after completion.